aviaryan/AutoHotkey/Readme.md

 ===============================

 ### Installing ###
-If you have Package Control installed, in commnad pallete type
+If you have Package Control installed, in command palette type
-`Package Control: Add Repository`
+`Package Control: Add Repositoryy`
 Then add `https://github.com/Avi-Aryan/AutoHotKey` to it.
 Now, the package will be available for Install.